 Notes

-• You can use a mixture of 110g unsalted butter and 110g Lard/Cookeen if you prefer.
+- IMPORTANT: Always use cold butter in this recipe and never skip the chilling.
+There are more top tips for perfect gluten free pastry in the blog post above.
+You can also use a mixture of 110g unsalted butter and 110g Lard/Cookeen if you prefer.
 Add the lard/Cookeen as you would the butter – cold and cubed.

 Nutrition